e-spaulding/dasc130/syllabus.md

 #### Plagiarism and collaboration

-The __homework__ in the course will best serve you if you make an honest effort by yourself before asking for help.
+The homework in the course will best serve you if you make an honest effort by yourself before asking for help.
 After making your own honest effort, I encourage you to collaborate with other students, but please write your own solution.
 This means no copy-and-pasting; if I were to ask you about how you came to a solution for each question, you should be able to tell me (1) what you found difficult about the question and (2) how you were able to resolve this difficulty, and who helped you.
 What made it finally click?

 To that end, I disallow the usage of LLMs (ChatGPT, Claude, Grok, Gemini, etc.) or other means of attaining solutions without thinking or interacting with humans (e.g. Chegg).
 If it is grossly obvious that you have used an LLM to generate a solution for you, I may pursue disciplinary action through the Dean's Office.
 See St. Thomas's full [academic integrity policy](https://www.stthomas.edu/about/departments/general-counsel/policy-pdfs/undergraduate-student-academic-integrity-policy.pdf#_ga=2.24866298.1307296101.1610338739-1268650868.1555465084).

-#### Zoom etiquette
-{: .no_toc }

-I am not planning on holding any classes over Zoom, but sometimes life happens (I get sick and am contagious past when I feel up to teaching, family emergency out of state, etc.).
-In the event that I hold a class over Zoom, I ask the following: (1) Mute yourself when not speaking.
-(2) If you have a question or comment, feel free to either interrupt me by speaking, or leave questions in the chat.
-(3) If you think you can, feel free to answer other students' questions in the chat too.
-(4) Please turn off your video if you're doing something else (and I hope you're not!).
-(5) On that note, it's nice to have at least a handful of student videos on while I teach, but I won't require it.
-If you don't want to turn on your video for whatever reason, you can make it easier for me by either (a) turning it on temporarily when you speak, or at the beginning of the call or (b) sending a greeting in the chat at the beginning of the call or saying hi out loud before the period starts to communicate your presence.
-Not a requirement, just something nice you can do for me and others on the call.

 ### Stress and support